-- Disability Allowance: The first € 50,000 is disregarded - Supplementary Welfare Allowance: The means test for Supplementary Welfare Allowance, i.e. basic SWA payment, Rent Supplement is different - See Chapter 2.
+- Disability Allowance: The first €50,000 is disregarded - Carer's Allowance: The first €20,000 is disregarded.
+This increases to €50,000 in June 2022 - Supplementary Welfare Allowance: The means test for Supplementary Welfare Allowance, i.e. basic SWA payment, Rent Supplement is different - See Chapter 2.